-4.6.38.
+4.6.39.
 Radius Auth Monitor

 This monitor allows to test the functionality of the RADIUS authentication system.
 The availability is tested by sending an AUTH packet to the RADIUS server.
 If a valid ACCEPT response is received, the RADIUS service is up and considered as available.
+This monitor implements placeholder substitution in parameter values.